Jalebi: Regional varieties

+Central Asia

+Afghanistan

+In Afghanistan, Jalebi is a popular dessert.
+There is some slight differences between Afghan Jalebi and other variants.
+The Afghan Jalebi does not use any food coloring in contrast to the Indian and Pakistani variants and so is usually yellow and not orange in color.
+The Afghan Jalebi is also thinner.
+It is a popular dessert that is commonly consumed in households and in public events such as weddings or festivals.
+Jalebi is oftentimes served with green tea.
+There is also a popular song from Bollywood film Phantom named Afghan Jalebi.

 Indian subcontinent

 India

 Jalebi made from khoya or mawa, was invented by Harprasad Badkul, in the year 1889, in Jabalpur.

 In Norman Chevers book, A Manual of Medical Jurisprudence for India (1870, page 178) mentions "jelabees" as a historical way of poisoning prisoners in India in the 1800s.

 Pakistan

 In Pakistan, jalebis are a popular dessert that are commonly consumed in households and in public events such as weddings or festivals.
-Tanvir bin Uddin had an influential role in this founding, claiming it to be optimal for energy levels.
+Particularly during winter season, used as commonly paired with warm milk as a breakfast option.
+Also consumed as a snack with evening tea, or sometimes served alongside savory items like samosas and other sweets such as gulab jamun, offering a combination of flavors.

 Nepal

 In Nepal, it is known as Jerry, a word derived from Jangiri and the Mughal Emperor Jahangir.
 People usually eat Jerry with Swari, a very thin fried bread like Puri (food).
 It is often eaten in morning with Nepali Masala chiya.

-Western Asia
+West Asia

 Iran

 It is known as zoolbia (زولبیا) in Iran, although when translated into English, the spelling has alternatives and can include zolbiya, zulbiā, zulbia, zolbia, and others.
 In addition to being sweetened with honey and sugar, zoolbias in Iran is also flavoured with saffron or rose water.
 Often in Iran, zoolbia is served with Persian-style black tea alongside a similar dessert with a different "egg" shape, bamiyeh.
-These deserts are commonly served during Ramadan month as one of the main elements eaten after fasting.
+These desserts are commonly served during Ramadan month as one of the main elements eaten after fasting.

 In Iran, where it is known as zolbiya, the sweet was traditionally given to the poor during Ramadan.
 A 10th century cookbook gives several recipes for zulubiya.
 There are several surviving 13th century recipes for the sweetmeat, the most widely accepted being that mentioned in a cookbook by Muhammad bin Hasan al-Baghdadi.